 Leadership development is a key component of the post-doctoral fellowship.
 Fellows will participate in a facilitated cohort learning set, meeting regularly over the three-year period of their fellowship.
 Further details can be found in the guidance for applicants.

-We offer membership of THIS Community and access to a mentoring scheme at no cost to fellows.
+We offer membership of THIS Space and access to a mentoring scheme at no cost to fellows.

 What we don’t offer